Education Benefits and Eligibility Requirements

 • Chapter 1606 Montgomery GI Bill Selected Reserve (MGIB-SR)

-Students electing to use Veterans Affairs education benefits are in the unique position of having to meet requirements as specified by both the Veterans Affairs Educations Benefits Office and the North Carolina State Approving Agency.
+Students electing to use Veterans Affairs education benefits must meet requirements specified by Veterans Affairs and the North Carolina State Approving Agency.
 Although Central Piedmont's VA Education Benefits Office does not work for the Department of Veterans Affairs, it is our job to work closely with them to ensure that your needs as a student are met.

 • Eligibility